You’ve been brought in as the founding member of the Customer Success team — congratulations!

 Being the first member of a new Customer Success team can be simultaneously thrilling and overwhelming.

-Having a 90 day roadmap ensures you will be able to solidify a company-wide ideal customer profile, increase the value your customers receive from your product, and create a foundation for scaling your team in the future.
+Having a 90 day roadmap ensures you will be able to solidify an ideal company-wide customer profile, increase the value your customers receive from your product, and create a foundation for scaling your team in the future.

 - - -